Boodogs/uwhpsc---clone/notes/project_hints.rst

   executable files generated when compiling the program but `make clobber` also removes data or figures produced by running the code.

+* Remember that it's always a good idea to do `make clean -f Makefile_name` before other make commands if you are switching from one Makefile to another, since it might not check dependencies properly if the Makefile itself changes.

 * In the Python notebook for the implicit heat equation solver, sparse matrix notation is used to define the sparse identity matrix and the matrices :math:`A = I - \frac{\Delta t}{2} D_2` and